Siteimprove Policy can help users to find pages on that contain specific HTML elements, or elements that are required to be structured a certain way.

 Find all pages that have a form in the main content area

-This will of course have to be tailored to the specific website.
+This will have to be tailored to the specific website.
 ID selectors are usually quite specific to a particular website.

 Find all H1 headings containing a specific word